Discover Tuscany’s Hidden Renaissance Gems

 Cathedral of Santo Stefano

-Located in Piazza Duomo, this unique green and white structure was sculpted by Renaissance masters, Michelozzo and Donatello.
+Located in Prato’s Piazza Duomo just north of Florence, this unique green and white structure was sculpted by Renaissance masters, Michelozzo and Donatello.

 Inside, you can find a multiplicity of Renaissance paintings, frescoes, and statues, including works by Filippo Lippi, Agnolo Gaddi, Giovanni Pisano.
 All of which can be enjoyed away from the crowds of the museums and galleries.

-Which of these beautiful masterpieces will you be adding to your bucket list in 2018?
+Which of these beautiful masterpieces will you be adding to your bucket list this year?
 We’d love to hear!